SzymonNowakowski/DMRnet/README.md

 # DMRnet
 This is a fork of the CRAN R package repository for DMRnet — Delete or Merge Regressors Algorithms for Linear and Logistic Model Selection and High-Dimensional Data.
 The purpose of the fork is to maintain and develop new package versions.

-# Changes in DMRnet v.
+## Changes in DMRnet v.
 0.3.0

-## GLAMER added
+### GLAMER added
+GLAMER stands for Group LAsso MERger and it is a new (simplified in relation to DMRnet) algorithm for which we prove partition selection consistency.
+It is the first result of that kind for high dimensional scenario.
+The relevant paper with algorithm description is the following: [Szymon Nowakowski, Piotr Pokarowski and Wojciech Rejchel.
+2021.
+“Group Lasso Merger for Sparse Prediction with High-Dimensional Categorical Data.” arXiv:2112.11114](https://arxiv.org/abs/2112.11114)

+To use GLAMER use `algorithm="glamer"` in a call to `DMRnet` or cross validation routine.
+GLAMER is not supported in `DMR`.

-## New cross validation routine
+### New cross validation routine

-## Handling of mismatched factor levels
+### Handling of mismatched factor levels
-The new treatment of factors in cross validation and in `DMRnet`/`predict` pair is based on the following analysis:
+The new treatment of factors in cross validation/`predict` and in `DMRnet`/`predict` pairs is based on the following analysis:

 Let us assume that
 - `Xtr` is training data in cross validation or in a regular call via `DMRnet`->`model`